-After successful completion of this Course, students will be able to: CO 1.
-Employ the principles of microscopy to study microorganisms CO 2.
-Apply the analytical techniques in microbiology.
+CO 1.
+Employ the principles of microscopy to study microorganisms.

-- CO 3.
-Comprehend the importance and methods of sterilization in microbiological work - CO 4.
-Delineate the formulation of media, culture methods and staining techniques for isolation, characterization of microbes - CO 5.
+CO 2.
+Apply various analytical techniques and methods of sterilization in microbiological work.

+CO 3.
+Delineate the formulation of media, culture methods and staining techniques for isolation, characterization of microbes.

+CO 4.
 Apply the knowledge of antimicrobial agents in anti- microbial assays.